vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Niśvāsatattvasam. hitā

 (NiTS) The Niśvāsatattvasam. hitā, the earliest surviving Saiva Tantra.
-Volume I: A ´ critical edition & annotated translation of the M¯ulas¯utra, Uttaras¯utra &
+Volume I: A ´ critical edition & annotated translation of the Mūlasūtra, Uttarasūtra &

-Nayas¯utra.
+Nayasūtra.
 Edited by Dominic Goodall in collaboration with Alexis

 Sanderson & Harunaga IsaacsoṇWith contributions of Nirajan Kafle,

 Diwakar Acharya & others.
 Institut Fran¸cais de Pondich´ery, Ecole Fran¸caise ´ d’Extrˆeme-Orient, Asien–Afrika–Institut, Universit¨at Hamburg.
 Pondich´ery 2015.
 Collection Indologie 128, Early Tantra Series 1.
 [See also Kafle 2015]

-Guhyas¯utra.
+Guhyasūtra.
 Electronic text.
 Transcribed by Dominic Goodall and, for

 chapters 10–16, by Dominic Goodall and Diwakar Acharya from the palm-leaf Nepalese MS No. 1–127, NGMPP A 41/14.